Bahia Honda State Park

 For day users, Bahia Honda State Park is open from 8 am until sunset, every day of the year.

 Entry Fees: Monroe County charges an extra $0.50 per person as a surcharge on the state entry fees. $8 per vehicle with two-to-eight passengers; $4 per single occupant vehicle; $2 each for pedestrians, bicyclists and extra passengers.
 Boat Ramp Fee: $10 per boat.
 Camping Fees: $36 per site per night (plus tax), includes water and electric.
 Cabin Rentals: $120 per night (plus tax) from May 1 to October 31, $160 per night (plus tax) from November 1 to April 30.
 Picnic Pavilions: $50 (plus tax) for all day; $30 (plus tax) for half day (pavilion rental does not include park entry fees nor does it guarantee parking space).
+All fees quoted are subject to change.

 To get there: Bahia Honda State Park is located on US Highway 1 about 12 miles south of Marathon in the Florida Keys.
 The mile marker is 36.8.